Ansari-Muskan01/PowerBI/Introduction.md

 3. Load : The transformed data is loaded into the target system, such as a database or data warehouse.<br>

+ETL Flow : Data Sources → Extract → Transform → Load → Target System <br>

+Example : <br>
+Suppose a company receives customer data from Excel and a database.<br>

+During the transformation process:<br>
+Removes duplicate customers<br>
+Fixes incorrect formats<br>
+Handles missing values<br>
+Keeps only required columns<br>
+The cleaned and transformed data is ready for analysis and reporting.

-What is ELT?<br>
+**What is ELT?**

-ELT = Extract → Load → Transform<br>
+ELT stands for Extract → Load → Transform.
-The main difference is the order of Transform and Load.<br>

-In ELT:
+In ELT, data is extracted from different sources and loaded into the target system first.
+The transformation is performed later inside the target system.

+ELT Process

-Data is extracted
+1. Extract : Data is collected from different sources.

-Data is loaded into the target system
+2. Load : The data is loaded into the target system, often in its raw form.

-Transformation happens inside the target system
+3. Transform : The data is cleaned and transformed inside the target system when required.

-Flow :  Data Sources -> Extract -> Load ->Transform
+ELT Flow : Data Sources → Extract → Load → Transform

+Example :
+Suppose a company collects a large amount of customer data from multiple sources.
+Instead of cleaning all the data before storing it, the company first loads the raw data into a cloud data warehouse.
+Later, the data is cleaned and transformed inside the warehouse for analysis.

 | ETL                                                   | ELT                                                        |
 | ----------------------------------------------------- | ---------------------------------------------------------- |